alcover/stricks/README.md

 ![logo](assets/logo.png)

 # Stricks
-Experimental managed C-strings library.
+Managed C strings library.

 ![CI](https://github.com/alcover/stricks/actions/workflows/ci.yml/badge.svg)
 :orange_book: [API](#API)

 ## Why ?

-C strings are hard, unassisted and risky.
+Because handling C strings is tedious and error-prone.
 Appending while keeping track of length, null-termination, realloc, etc...

-They can also be slowed by excessive (sometimes implicit) calls to `strlen`.
+Speed is also a concern with excessive (sometimes implicit) calls to `strlen`.

 Say you're making a forum engine, where a *page* is a fixed buffer.
 How to safely add posts without truncation ?